traefik/traefik/docs/content/routing/entrypoints.md

 Traefik supports [systemd socket activation](https://www.freedesktop.org/software/systemd/man/latest/systemd-socket-activate.html).

-When a socket activation file descriptor name matches an EntryPoint name, the corresponding file descriptor will be used as the TCP listener for the matching EntryPoint.
+When a socket activation file descriptor name matches an EntryPoint name, the corresponding file descriptor will be used as the TCP/UDP listener for the matching EntryPoint.

 ```bash
 systemd-socket-activate -l 80 -l 443 --fdname web:websecure  ./traefik --entrypoints.web --entrypoints.websecure